How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Proofs and Discussions of Theorems

-\begin{proof}[for Thm.~\ref{thm:1}] We give the proof in three parts: first, we analyze the training process of the GNN $f_s^{(2)}(\matA,\matX) = \bar{\matA}^2_\mathrm{s}\matX\matW$ on clean data and analytically derive the optimal weight matrix $\matW_*$ in a stylized learning setup; then, we construct a targeted evasion attack and calculate the attack loss for a unit structural attack; last, we summarize and validate the statements in the theorem.
+For simplicity of mathematical expressions, we use $\columnmatrix{i}{s}{t}$ to refer a matrix where all elements in the $i$-th column are $s$, with all remaining elements (not in the $i$-th column) as $t$; we use $\columnvec{i}{s}{t}$ when the matrix is a row vector.
+We further denote $\circulantmatrix{s}{t}$ as a circulant matrix with all diagonal elements as $s$ and all off-diagonal elements as $t$, and $\blockmatrix{s}{t}$ as block matrix of the following form: \begin{proof}[\textbf{Proof for Thm.~\ref{thm:1}}] We give the proof in three parts: first, we analyze the training process of the GNN $f_s^{(2)}(\matA,\matX) = \bar{\matA}^2_\mathrm{s}\matX\matW$ on clean data and analytically derive the optimal weight matrix $\matW_*$ in a stylized learning setup; then, we construct a targeted evasion attack and calculate the attack loss for a unit structural attack; last, we summarize and validate the statements in the theorem.